3-manifolds/SnapPy/doc_src/installing.rst

 those that run a 64-bit kernel and use Python 2.7.
 These instructions assume you have system administrator (superuser) privileges; if not, you can install SnapPy into a `virtual environment`_ *assuming* the needed packages are installed.
-For other systems, try the one closest to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.
+For other Linux systems, try the one closest to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.

 + **Fedora/RHEL/CentOS/SciLinux**::